Hilsonxhero/laravel-elastic-vision/docs/connection.md

 # Connection

-Explorer connects to ElasticSearch through the PHP ElasticSearch client and has several options to configure a connection.
+ElasticVision connects to ElasticSearch through the PHP ElasticSearch client and has several options to configure a connection.
-The connection configuration is defined `config/explorer.php`.
+The connection configuration is defined `config/elasticvision.php`.

 ## Basic

 The most basic connection is with http without authorization.

 ```php
     return [
         'connection' => [